NEW YORK — Let everyone else go ahead and assume Serena Williams will beat Roberta Vinci of Italy in the U.S. Open semifinals.

-When a reporter from Vinci’s country began a question with the phrase, “Even in Italy, we think she has no chance,” Williams tried to persuade him — and perhaps herself — that the result of the match, rescheduled for Friday because of rain Thursday, is not a foregone conclusion.
+When a reporter from Vinci’s country began a question with the phrase, “Even in Italy, we think she has no chance,” Williams tried to persuade him — and perhaps herself — that Thursday night’s result is not a foregone conclusion.

 First, Williams pointed out that her most recent victory over Vinci, last month in Toronto, was “really tough, and I didn’t really expect that.”

 That result made Williams 4-0 against Vinci, all in straight sets.
 Still, Williams continued, “I’m not going to underestimate her.
 She played really well.
 She’s not in the semifinals of a Grand Slam for no reason.
 She knows what to do and she knows what to play.”

 Truth is, the 43rd-ranked Vinci doesn’t like her odds all that much, either.
 Aside from her head-to-head history against No. 1 Williams, this is the 32-year-old Vinci’s first semifinal in 44 career majors.

 “Serena is Serena,” Vinci said, and later joked she might want to wear a helmet on court to protect herself from the American’s powerful shots.

 That sure seems to be the case.
 When Williams is at her best, she’s as good as it gets now — and, some say, ever.